Posts

 Image

-A much (deservedly) lauded neo-noir from that master of the French crime film, Jean-Pierre Melville , Le Samouraï (1967) is an exercise in cool that bleeds style.
+A much (deservedly) lauded neo-noir from that master of the French crime film, Jean-Pierre Melville , Le Samouraï (1967) is an exercise in style that bleeds cool.
 From its monochromatic color palette to its downbeat/jazzy score by François de Roubaix to the mostly wordless performance by Alain Delon , Le Samouraï is widely (and correctly) regarded as Melville's best film.
 Its influence looms large over the likes of Walter Hill , John Woo , Jim Jarmusch , and Nicolas Winding Refn .

 Daniele Luppi & Paraquet Courts "Milano" (2017) ****